+Term Description

-Term Description AAD American Academy of Dermatology ABCDEFG rule A rule to recognise the early signs of melanoma: Asymmetry: the spot is not symmetrical like a normal mole or freckle Border: the spot has a blurry or jagged edge ${f C}$ olour: the spot has more than one colour or changes colour D ifferent: the spot is larger than 6 mm diameter or different from the rest of your skin lesions ugly duckling Elevated: the spot is raised with an uneven surface Firm: feels firm to touch Growing: over weeks/months Adjuvant therapy Additional treatment in the form of radiotherapy or anti-PD1 or BRAF/MEK medications AJCC American Joint Committee on Cancer Biopsy Removal of tissue to be looked at under a microscope to help in the diagnosis of a disease BRAF An oncogene that encodes for the production of a protein called B-Raf, which is involved in signal transduction and regulation of cell division.
+AAD American Academy of Dermatology

+ABCDEFG rule A rule to recognise the early signs of melanoma: Asymmetry: the spot is not symmetrical like a normal mole or freckle Border: the spot has a blurry or jagged edge Colour: the spot has more than one colour or changes colour Different: the spot is larger than 6 mm diameter or different from the rest of your skin lesions (ugly duckling) Elevated: the spot is raised with an uneven surface Firm: feels firm to touch Growing: over weeks/months

+Adjuvant therapy Additional treatment in the form of radiotherapy or medications

+AJCC American Joint Committee on Cancer

+Biopsy Removal of tissue to be looked at under a microscope to help in the diagnosis of a disease

+BRAF An oncogene that encodes for the production of a protein called B-Raf, which is involved in signal transduction and regulation of cell division.

 Breslow thickness The single most important prognostic factor for clinically localised primary melanoma.
 The deeper the melanoma has grown, the more likely it is that some cells have spread through the blood stream or lymphatic system.
-Breslow thickness or 'depth' is measured from the top of the granular layer of the epidermis or, if the surface is ulcerated, from the base of the ulcer to the deepest invasive cell across the broad base of the tumour dermal/subcutaneous as described by pathologist Alexander Breslow. САР College of American Pathologists CGH Comparative genomic hybridisation Chemotherapy Treatment with cytotoxic drugs CMN Congenital melanocytic naevi СТ Computed tomography Dermatoscopy Examination of skin lesions via an incident light magnification system, using immersion oil on the skin surface or a polarised lens so the epic appears translucent Desmoplastic melanoma Malignant melanocytic tumour with fibroblastic proliferation appearing as an enlarging scar-like plaque Diagnosis The process of identifying a disease, such as a cancer, from its signs and symptoms District health board DHB The organisation responsible for ensuring publicly funded health and disability services are provided to people living in a particular geographical area relating to that DHB
+Breslow thickness or 'depth' is measured from the top of the granular layer of the epidermis (or, if the surface is ulcerated, from the base of the ulcer) to the deepest invasive cell across the broad base of the tumour (dermal/subcutaneous) as described by pathologist Alexander Breslow.

+САР College of American Pathologists

+CGH Comparative genomic hybridisation

+Chemotherapy Treatment with cytotoxic drugs

+CLND Complete lymph node dissection

+CMN Congenital melanocytic naevi

+CNC Cancer Nurse Coordinator

+CNS Clinical Nurse Specialist

+СТ Computed tomography

+Dermatoscopy Examination of skin lesions via an incident light magnification system, using immersion oil on the skin surface or a polarised lens so the epidermis appears translucent

+Desmoplastic melanoma Malignant melanocytic tumour with fibroblastic proliferation appearing as an enlarging scar-like plaque

+Diagnosis The process of identifying a disease, such as a cancer, from its signs and symptoms